-In this appeal the court of appeals reversed a federal court’s order denying the defendant’s motion to vacate his sentence pursuant to 28 U.S.C.
+In this appeal the Eleventh Circuit court of appeals reversed a federal court’s order denying the defendant’s motion to vacate his sentence pursuant to 28 U.S.C.
 2255.
 In Phillips v U.S., the defendant had been charged with numerous drug related offenses and with being a felon in possession of ammunition.
 A jury convicted him on one count of conspiracy to distribute less than five grams of crack cocaine, one count of crack cocaine distribution, one count of cocaine possession, and two counts of possession of ammunition after a prior felony conviction.

 Following the filing of the defendant’s 2255 and while it was pending, the government discovered that Agent Michael Ghent an officer with the West Palm Beach Police Department had lied at trial, during the investigation and that he had been under investigation by his own police department for alleged criminal activities.
 Other investigations showed he had engaged in a sexual relationship with his CI, used illegal substances and provided false information in various government forms and submitted a false affidavit in a state criminal prosecution.

 The parties (United States Attorney) joined in the defendant jointly agreed that the conviction should be vacated because he provided false testimony at the trial.
 The district court that one of the counts should be vacated because Ghent provided the only testimony about the April 6, 2001 drug transaction that supported the charge.
 As to the other counts the district court found ample co-conspirator testimony, apart from Ghent’s perjured testimony from which the jury could have concluded that the defendant was involved in a conspiracy to distribute the crack cocaine.